GlacierProtocol/glacierprotocol.github.io/_docs/protocol-vulnerabilities/attack-surface.md

 * zbar-tools (via Ubuntu Package Archive)
 * qrencode (via Ubuntu Package Archive)

-An infected Setup Computer could infect the Setup USB software, which could infect the Quarantined USB software.
+An infected Setup Computer could infect the Setup USB drive software, which could infect the Quarantined USB drive software.
 This could produce false positives during the checksum verification process or alter the display of the verification process results.
 Verifying the integrity of GnuPG requires access to a trusted installation of GnuPG, which many users won't have.
 The current recommendation is to trust the downloaded version of GnuPG.

-An infected Setup Computer could infect the operating system or application USB software AFTER checksum verification produces a true positive, either before/during copying of software to the USB, or during USB ejection.
+An infected Setup Computer could infect the operating system or application USB drive software AFTER checksum verification produces a true positive, either before/during copying of software to the USB drive, or during USB ejection.

 ### Firmware

-An infected Setup Computer could infect the Setup Boot USB firmware, which could infect the Quarantined Boot/App USB.
+An infected Setup Computer could infect the Setup Boot USB drive firmware, which could infect the Quarantined Boot/App USB drive.

-A laptop or USB firmware could have been infected at any point between manufacture and delivery, before being shrinkwrapped.
+A laptop or USB drive firmware could have been infected at any point between manufacture and delivery, before being shrinkwrapped.

 ### Hardware

-A laptop or USB hardware could have been infected at any point between manufacture and delivery, before being shrinkwrapped.
+A laptop or USB drive hardware could have been infected at any point between manufacture and delivery, before being shrinkwrapped.
 "Malware" usually refers to software, but we're using it here more broadly to mean "computing technology which undermines the integrity of the computing environment in which it resides.", as in a